 What Can Cybersecurity Awareness Training Do for Your Firm?

-At Aldridge, we help the accounting and CPA firms we work with to deploy monthly simulated phishing attacks and cybersecurity training for their employees.
+We help the accounting and CPA firms we work with to deploy monthly simulated phishing attacks and cybersecurity training for their employees.
 The goal is to use the same social engineering tactics as a hacker to trick your employees to open a fake spam email, click on a “malicious” link, or engage in any other potentially risky way with the simulated attack.

 However, the goal is not to shame employees for these kinds of mistakes, but to provide additional, targeted education and vulnerability-based training to help them not make the same mistake when presented with a real IT security threat.